HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 the development team, including project lead, developers, testers, and architect the open data source team, to provide reliable, consistent, up to date raw budget data inputs

-The mandate is to select a project with the help of the client users group that would have impact (constructive change of behaviour on the part of selected users), which at the same time would provide benefit to the city (to support the open data input effort), and which would be realistic to complete with a volunteer development effort in about 9-12 months.
+The mandate is to select a project with the help of the client users group that would
+* have impact (constructive change of behaviour on the part of selected users)
+* at the same time would provide benefit to the city (to support the open data input effort)
+* be realistic to complete with a volunteer development effort in about 9-12 months.

 This would be the first version of the first module of the scaffold.

 The plan currently underway to resolve these dimensions is: